Alice watched as the news scrolled up the feed.

 Indeed she came to find that what Archie had told her was true, re Charles and the secretary.

 It was all true, and at first she had been a broken woman.

-She stopped writing and hid.
+She had stopped writing and hid.

-A few years later, on her way home from work, she picked up a day or two old copy of the Times that someone had left on the bus seat next to her .
+Then a few years later, on her way home from work, she picked up a day or two old copy of the Times that someone had left on the bus seat next to her .
 A picture had caught her eye and the headline underneath it read ‘The Honourable Archibald Hare had recently married a Ms Hattie Ó Faoláin at Westminster Register office.
 It had been a small gathering of a few close family and friends.

 Alice‘s heart lurched and then her stomach turned, she grabbed the paper and rang the bell to get off the bus.